vallotlab/OneCell_CUTTag/README.md

 ```
-EXPLANATION OF THE ORDER.

-each script will automatically create an associated sub-folders in the **output** folder to save the output images and objects.

-The *functions.Rmd* and *global_variables.Rmd* scripts contain the dependencies and common functions loading step.
-They are loaded in the beginnig of each script and do not have to be run expliciltly.
+The scripts are organized into analysis blocks numbered 1 to 5.
+Each script automatically creates a corresponding subfolder within the output directory to store generated images and objects.
+Some scripts depend on the outputs of others and must be executed in a specific order: script 3.2 depends on 3.1; script 4.2 depends on 3.1 and 4.1; and script 5.1 depends on 1.2, 2.1, and 3.1.
 \
+The *functions.Rmd* and *global_variables.Rmd* scripts define shared dependencies and common utility functions.
+They are sourced at the beginning of each script and do not need to be executed explicitly.
 \
+\

+The output of the scripts is used in the following figures of the article (**TO ADD supps**):
+- 1.1_technique_comparison: Fig1c, Ext Fig2 ab
+- 1.2_multiome_MM468: Fig1 d,e
+- 2.1_multiome_zygotes: Fig2 a-h
+- 3.2_multiome_mouse_mammary_gland_analysis: Fig3 c-d, f-l
+- 4.2_multiome_transplantations_analysis: Fig4 b-j
+- 5.1_sample_type_comparison: Fig1 f

+\
+\
 The expected output of each script is available in the **notebooks** folder, which contains the rendered Markdown documents generated from each script.
 \
 \
-The output of the scripts was used in the following figures of the article (**TO UPDATE WHEN FINAL VERSION**):
-- 1.1_technique_comparison: Fig1 bc, Ext Fig2 ab
-- 1.2_sample_type_comparison: Fig1 d
-- 2.1_multiome_mouse_mammary_gland: Fig1 e, Fig2 bc, Ext Fig3 bcf
-- 2.2_multiome_persisters: Fig1 e, Fig2 ef
-- 2.3_multiome_zygotes: Fig1 e, Fig2 ghi, Ext Fig4 abc

 ## 3. Dependencies

-R dependencies vs Python dependencies
-The code was run in Rstudio (R version 4.4.2) on a standard laptop running under macOS Sequoia 15.2.
+The code was run in Rstudio, using R (4.5.1) and Python (v3.10.19).
 \
-All packages required to run the code and the software versions used are listed in *scripts
+R packages and software versions are listed in *scripts/global_variables.Rmd*.
-/global_variables.Rmd*.
-The packages should be installed before running the scripts.
+Python dependencies and software versions are listed in *snap_py310_env.yml*.

+Before running the scripts, the Python evironment should be created and all packages should be installed.
-The installation time should not exceed 40 min.
+The installation time should not exceed 60 min.

 ## 4. Runtime
-On a standard laptop (MacBook Pro M1, 16Gb RAM), the estimated runtime for all of the scripts does not exceed 1h.
+On a standard laptop, the runtime for all of the scripts does not exceed 2h (MacBook Pro M4, 128Gb RAM) or 4h (MacBook Pro M1, 16Gb RAM).